seud0nym/tch-gui-unhide/utilities/README.md

 If you enable DumaOS *after* running the `tch-gui-unhide` script, you will need to re-run `tch-gui-unhide` to enable the button to access DumaOS.
 Similarly, if you disable DumaOS, you will need to re-run `tch-gui-unhide` to remove the button.

 ## intercept-dns

+**NOTE:** tch-gui-unhide releases *after* 2021.08.05 allow you to enable and manage DNS interception through a tab on the Firewall.

 Configures DNS interception:
 - Hijacks IPv4 DNS requests to ensure that they are handled by the router, or by a specified DNS Server
 - Rejects DNS-over-TLS (DoT) requests over IPv4 and IPv6